rosettatype/legible-typography/_chapters_en/6-beyond-legibility-research.md

 that facilitates easy processing, promoting legibility ([Song and Schwarz, 2010, p111]({% link pages/bibliography_en.md %}#song-schwarz-2010)).
-Even Diemand-Yauman and colleagues warned us that there is a danger of moving from disfluent material to illegible material where it would hinder learning ([Diemand-Yauman *et al*., 2011, p114]({% link pages/bibliography_en.md %}#diemand-yauman-oppenheimer-vaughan-2011)).
+Even Diemand-Yauman and colleagues warned us that there is a danger of moving from disfluent material to illegible material where it would hinder learning ([Diemand-Yauman et al., 2011, p114]({% link pages/bibliography_en.md %}#diemand-yauman-oppenheimer-vaughan-2011)).

 Returning to the first question in [Chapter 1]({% link _chapters_en/1-what-do-we-mean-by-legibility.md %}), how would you answer this